Convicted murderer stabs guard, escapes prison bus in Texas - latest

-Gonzalo Lopez news - latest: Convicted murderer stabs guard, escapes prison bus in Texas
+Gonzalo Lopez news - latest: Texas school closes as residents fear fugitive may be in town

 The fugitive reportedly has ties to Mexican drug cartels